thebaldgeek/thebaldgeek.github.io/Iridium.md

 In the terminal run the example file: `sudo ./example.sh`
 At this point, you can visit your PC's IP address from any browser on your network and look for the map, so in my case `http://192.168.1.122:8888/map.html`
 Let that run.
 You should see the sats and beams update around once a minute.
-Keep reading much further down if you would like to share your map with thebaldgeeks current global Iridium map (please and thanks).
+Keep reading if you would like to share your map with thebaldgeeks current global Iridium map (please and thanks).

 ## Terminal Four - Sending me your map data.
 Optional.
 If you want to add your map coverage to the central global map that I tweet now and then.